Division of Research and Graduate Studies

 A postbaccalaureate student pursuing a graduate degree or Certificate of Advanced Study may repeat a course for academic credit (subject to limitations in some degree curricula) regardless of what grade was originally earned in the course.
 However, such a student is not eligible to petition for grade substitution.
 All coursework taken is considered in the calculation of the student's postbaccalaureate cumulative grade point average.

 Graduate and Postbaccalaureate English Requirement.
 All graduate and postbaccalaureate applicants, regardless of citizenship, whose native language is not English and whose preparatory education was principally in a language other than English must demonstrate competence in English.
-Applicants who do not possess a bachelor's or graduate degree from a postsecondary institution where English is the principal language of instruction must pass the Test of English as a Foreign Language (TOEFL) or the International English Language Testing (IELTS).
-Such applicants must receive a minimum score of 213 on the TOEFL, or minimum score of 80 on the iBT TOEFL, or a minimum of 6.5 overall band scoore on the IELTS.
+Applicants who do not possess a bachelor’s or graduate degree from a postsecondary institution where English is the principal language of instruction must pass the Test of English as a Foreign Language (TOEFL), the International English Language Test (IELTS), the Pearson Test of English (PTE), or the International Test of English Proficiency (ITEP).
+Such applicants must receive a minimum score of 213 on the TOEFL, 80 on the iBT TOEFL, 6.5 on the IELTS, 53 on the PTE, or 4.5 on the ITEP.
 Some graduate programs may require a higher score.

-It is highly recommended that TOEFL or IELTS scores, Graduate Record Examination General Test scores, or GMAT or MAT scores, application, and official academic documents reach the university International Admissions Office at least six months before the semester for which admission is desired.
+It is highly recommended that English language proficiency scores, Graduate Record Examination General Test scores, or GMAT or MAT scores, application, and official academic documents reach the university International Admissions Office at least six months before the semester for which admission is desired.
 See program information for specific test scores that may be required.

-You may also contact the Office of Testing Services at www.fresnostate.edu/testing.
+You may also contact the Office of Professional Examination at www.fresnostate.edu/examination.

 Applications for international postbaccalaureate/graduate admission are found online at www.calstate.edu/apply.